muratgu/kiva-lend/README.md

       For example, if you searched for loans for women in agriculture sorted by amount left, the setting would be:
       > KIVA_CRITERIA="gender=female&sector=1&sortBy=amountLeft"

+## Using the workflow

+This repo has a github action setup to run the lending on a daily schedule (or manually).
+The result of the run is logged in the [journal](journal.md).